Skip to content

 Audience Descriptions

-Both tools require an audience parameter that describes who you want to get insights from.
+The tool requires an audience parameter that describes who you want to get insights from.
 You can describe your audience naturally using plain language that includes any mix of:

 • Location: e.g. USA, UK, Australia